CHILD Line Brochure | DISA Brochure | FCRA Fund Details | Brochure of CBID |

 We see the emergence of many Voluntary Organizations - some say it is a mushroom growth - to share the responsibilities of Nation Building, through empowerment of the disadvantaged and the marginalized sections and their capacity building exercises.
 We also experience in our country a very lopsided and staggering growth of the rural as well as the socially and economically deprived people.
 Even after years of independence and planned development activities, the fruits of the efforts did not trickle down and disseminate to these poor.
 The quality of life of the poor remains stagnant without any steady improvement.

 The magnitude of the problems and challenges the Voluntary Organizations address in the rural areas are so vast that the effect is very insignificant and slow.
 Hence there is the need for both extensive and intensive interventions in the lives of the poor and the marginalized.
 We need a multiplication of helping hands and broader shoulders to collaborate and share the responsibilities of integrated, participatory and sustainable development and empowerment processes of the poor and the marginalized.
-All are called to contribute, according to their capacities, and share the responsibilities of community building processes, even if it is very meager.
+All are called to contribute, according to their capacities, and share the responsibilities of community building processes, even if it is very meagre.
 As Rabindranath Tagore puts it, "there are numerous strings in your lute; let me add my own among them" so that "into that haven of freedom, o Lord, let my country awake."

 We share the same goal of visionaries, forefathers and the development planners of our country.
-UNICEF envisions: "The day will come when Uttar Pradesh will be judged not by the military or economic strength nor by the splendor of its capital cities and public buildings but by the well being of its people; by their levels of health, nutrition and education; by the opportunities to earn a fair reward for their labor; by the ability to participate in the decisions that effect their lives; by the respect that is shown for their civil and political liberties; by the provision that is made for those who are vulnerable and disadvantaged; and by the protection that is afforded to the growing minds and bodies of their children."
+UNICEF envisions: "The day will come when Uttar Pradesh will be judged not by the military or economic strength nor by the splendour of its capital cities and public buildings but by the wellbeing of its people; by their levels of health, nutrition and education; by the opportunities to earn a fair reward for their labor; by the ability to participate in the decisions that effect their lives; by the respect that is shown for their civil and political liberties; by the provision that is made for those who are vulnerable and disadvantaged; and by the protection that is afforded to the growing minds and bodies of their children."